samirparhi-dev/Assignment/Scnario-2/solution2.md

 ###### 5) Explain how will you access the password stored in Key Vault and use it as Admin Password in the VM ARM template.

-* a.
-Create a key vault first in azure portal using Key vault service.
+* Create a key vault first in azure portal using Key vault service.
-* b.
-Add the secret there by providing the Name and value with Manual Upload option
+* Add the secret there by providing the Name and value with Manual Upload option
-* c.
-Create Access Policies for this secret  by adding an User , which you want to give access
+* Create Access Policies for this secret  by adding an User , which you want to give access
-* d.
-Enable Arm Access by going to advanced policies , so that ARM template can access it
+* Enable Arm Access by going to advanced policies , so that ARM template can access it
-* e.
-Declare the “adminPassword” parameter as a secure string type in the Arm template.
+* Declare the “adminPassword” parameter as a secure string type in the Arm template.

 Example: